 But what exactly is a 3PL?
 What do they do?
 And what are the reasons for hiring one?

 A third-party logistics warehouse, or 3PL for short, is an outsourced business that takes care of a company’s supply chain and logistics operations.
-Simply put, 3PLs are used for the outsourcing of warehouse and distribution needs for their customer’s inventory and fulfillment.
+Simply put, 3PLs are used for the outsourcing of third-party warehouse and distribution needs for their customer’s inventory and fulfillment.

 Many have 3PLs have fulfillment specialties or sub-types denoting a specific vertical or industry.
 These include, but are not limited to:

 Private warehouses, or warehouses that only fulfill orders of their own products, are not considered 3PLs.
 These types of warehouses are usually owned and managed by manufacturers or retail stores.
 They use specific accounting, billing, and shipping software that often does not allow for the flexibility needed to manage inventory and billing for multiple customers.
 If a private warehouse is looking to monetize additional warehouse space, they will likely need to invest in a warehouse management system (WMS) designed for 3PLs.

 Third-party logistics warehouses take on important supply chain operations to help their customers focus on growing their own businesses.
 This means everything along the supply chain and includes logistics operations like:

 Many businesses choose to hire a third-party logistics warehouse to help reduce costs while also improving customer experience.
 This allows warehouse customers to spend less time and money on coordination and logistics, and instead focus on the core of what differentiates them– allowing their business to grow.
 3PLs offer value to their customers through speed and accuracy, regulatory navigation, and industry expertise that many businesses simply don’t have on their own.

 3PL services combine logistics into one offering, under one roof

 3PLs help businesses navigate the latest trends and regulatory changes